 This reflected the growing housing crisis afflicting poorer areas of London, where people were forced to rent privately from a limited stock.
 In tandem with several other charitable organisations, the EEDC was set up in 1884 to provide homes for the working classes that returned a small dividend to its shareholders – hence the term ‘five per cent philanthropy’.

 At the time, the state’s involvement in housing provision was limited to government grants to bodies like the EEDC and slum clearance schemes to provide access for new dwellings, a move prompted by increasing public anxiety about the spread of disease and vice due to squalid living conditions.
-In London, the first municipally-built homes did not appear until 1900 – the Boundary Estate in Shoreditch.
+In London, the first municipally-built homes did not appear until 1900 in the form of the Boundary Estate in Shoreditch.

 The founders of the EEDC, social reformers Rev Samuel Barnett, vicar of St Jude’s in Whitechapel, and Octavia Hill, combined Christian ethics with paternalistic housing management in which tenants were actively encouraged to lead responsible and respectable lives.
 It was Bond, a Hampstead barrister and close friend of Octavia Hill, who oversaw the business of the EEDC for the next 37 years.
 When he died in 1920 the chair was taken over by his brother-in-law Alfred Hoare, a banker who, as a founder director, had attended the 1891 meeting.
 He held the post until 1925.
 This longevity of office ensured at least consistency of purpose.